Image by Jonny Lindner

 We don't have a choice, you say?
 But aren't we the ones who create all the reasons to run around and then feel "overbusy" and stressed?
 The bottom line is that we always have a choice.
 You say you need two jobs to meet your bills?
 Perhaps you need to cut down on your "needs" if you must work two jobs to pay for them.
 Perhaps the 50" inch TV is not really a necessity, perhaps the new car (or second car) is not a necessity, perhaps wearing the latest fashion or hairdo is not a necessity, perhaps...

 Maybe we need to look at how we spend our time and evaluate each of these things.
 We can ask ourselves why we are doing each thing and then reflect on whether the price we pay (running around like idiots with no time to enjoy life) is worth it.
 Are we letting "impressing the Jones" run our life?
-Are we working 16-hour days so we can keep up with the neighbors, so our kids can wear the latest fashion, or have the latest video game?
+Are we working 16-hour days so we can keep up with the neighbors, so our kids can wear the latest fashion, or have the latest phone or video game?
 Perhaps we would be happier working less hours and having more time to spend being with our children and our friends...

 Are we working at a job we dislike because the money's better, while perhaps a lesser paying job would bring us more personal satisfaction and happiness?

 Stop the World, I Wan't To Get Off

 Is meeting the next deadline and the next and the next bringing us closer to happiness, or simply closer to being totally stressed out?
 Will the world stop if we don't meet the deadline?
 Or will the world simply go on, not even noticing that you were one hour, or one day, late on your self-imposed (or otherwise) deadline.
 Is working longer or sleeping less really a solution?
 Are those things not simply aggravating the problem?